Richmond Palace: Elizabeth I

-Once Elizabeth I became queen she spent much of her time at Richmond, as she enjoyed hunting stags in the "Newe Parke of Richmonde" (now the Old Deer Park).
+Elizabeth I became queen in 1558 and spent much of her time at Richmond, as she enjoyed hunting stags in the "Newe Parke of Richmonde" (now the Old Deer Park).
 Elizabeth I died there on 24 March 1603.
 Her body was taken by barge to lie in state at Whitehall Palace.

 Stuart

 James I

-King James I preferred the Palace of Whitehall to Richmond, but his eldest son Prince Henry was able to commission water-works for the garden designed by the French Huguenot, Salomon de Caus, and the Florentine Costantini de' Servi, shortly before his death in 1612.
+King James I, who acceded to the English throne in 1603, preferred the Palace of Whitehall to Richmond, but his eldest son Prince Henry was able to commission water-works for the garden designed by the French Huguenot, Salomon de Caus, and the Florentine Costantino de' Servi, shortly before his death in 1612.
 Before he became king, Charles I owned Richmond Palace and started to build his art collection whilst living there.
 Like Elizabeth I, Charles I enjoyed hunting stags, and in 1637 created a new area for this now known as Richmond Park, renaming Elizabeth's "Newe Parke" the "Old Deer Park".
 There continue to be red deer in Richmond Park today, possibly descendants of the original herd, free from hunting and relatively tame.